UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 respondent about finance or some economic issues.
 The informant may need to be different for different kinds of data.

-With mobile telephone interviews in the U.S., you get more males answering the phone.
+With mobile telephone interviews in the United States, you get more males answering the phone.
 If you ask them about household composition, we may get less reliable reports than if we had talked with a female in the household.
 There could be increased response error for household characteristics in mobile telephone surveys.

 Ultimately you would have to see whether you would be willing to accept the fact that the individual answering the phone might not be the best informant for